Joel John Bailey

-Joel John Bailey (born February 17, 1980) is a forward who last played for the Carolina RailHawks of the USL First Division.
+Joel John Bailey (born February 17, 1980) is a Canadian forward who last played for the Carolina RailHawks of the USL First Division.
 He played three seasons in Major Indoor Soccer League.

 Club career

 Indoor

 Bailey began his indoor soccer career in 2003 with the now defunct Cleveland Force of Major Indoor Soccer League.
 On March 29, 2005, the Force traded Bailey and Sipho Sibiya to the Baltimore Blast for Neil Gilbert and Allen Eller.
 During the 2005–2006 season, Bailey played twenty-nine games with the MISL championship winning Blast and he left indoor soccer at the end of the season.

 Outdoor

 He began his outdoor career with the Montreal Impact in 2004 where he finished fourth in scoring and helped the Impact win the championship.
 In 2005, he signed a two-year contract, but was waived at the end of the 2006 season.
 He signed with the Vancouver Whitecaps in 2007, and was traded mid-season to the RailHawks in exchange for Sola Abolaji.